 You'll Also Need To Create An E-Mail List; which will Collect The Subscribers E-Mails, when filling your subscription forms.
 You'll need to give the list a name and add any details that the e-mail service provider requests.

+This May Include:

 Your Name and Last Name